qubic/core/README.md

 - 16GB RAM.

+## Node State

+- 676 seeds in `broadcastedComputorSeeds` each has 1M Qubic.

 ## Ticking

 Press **F12** to switch to **MAIN** mode to make the network start ticking (processing transactions).